-Detailed Joint Child Custody Agreement – Practical Sample Template
+Detailed Joint Child Custody Agreement – Practical Sample Template for California

 Are you and your co-parent trying to come up with a custody arrangement that works for your child without involving the family court?

 Sometimes it can seem like there is an endless supply of help out there for parents who can’t agree on sharing custody of their child, but finding resources for parents who are actually compromising and cooperating can feel like searching for a needle in a haystack.

 If our child custody agreement template does not help you reach a joint custody stipulation with your co-parent for the benefit of your child, the next step is seeking the help of a skilled family law attorney for help determining what is in your child’s best interests under California law.

 Oftentimes, having a child custody attorney help draft an agreement that meets the needs of both parents and the child can prevent confusion and controversy later on by including all of the necessary language family courts want to see, along with personalized schedules and inclusions specific to the needs of your family.
 No matter what kind of agreement you and your co-parent have or will reach regarding legal custody and physical custody of your child(ren), this template will work for you!

 Our template is complete as is, but is also versatile in that any additional or alternative provisions regarding holiday visitation, move-away agreements, parental drug or alcohol use, or temporary emergency orders can be included to meet the needs of each family.
 Whether you are coming to an agreement for your child for the first time, or modifying your schedule to get more visitation time with your child, this template can be tailored to your needs.

 Free Sample Stipulation – Child Custody Agreement Example [California]: